cajuncoding/ApacheFOP.Serverless/README.md

 A full blown implementation of `Razor Templating + ApacheFOP.Serverless` is available in my [PdfTemplating.XslFO project here](https://github.com/cajuncoding/PdfTemplating.XslFO).

 #### .NET Client
-The `PdfTemplating.XslFO` project also provides ready-to-use .NET Client for `ApacheFOP.Serverless` that is readily availalbe in Nuget: [PdfTemplating.XslFO.Render.ApacheFOP.Serverless](https://www.nuget.org/packages/PdfTemplating.XslFO.Render.ApacheFOP.Serverless/)
+The `PdfTemplating.XslFO` project also provides ready-to-use .NET Client for `ApacheFOP.Serverless` that is readily available in Nuget: [PdfTemplating.XslFO.Render.ApacheFOP.Serverless](https://www.nuget.org/packages/PdfTemplating.XslFO.Render.ApacheFOP.Serverless/)

 It illustrates the use of both Xslt and/or Razor templates from ASP.Net MVC to render PDF Binary reports dynamically from queries to the [Open Movie Database API](http://www.omdbapi.com/).
 And it has now been enhanced to also illustrate the use of _ApacehFOP.Serverless_ microservice for rendering instead of the embedded legacy FO.Net implementation.